 The Authority proposes to continue with this approach to past capital contributions where guidance is available from previous arrangements.
 Otherwise, and particularly for future capital contributions, rebates may include both the return on capital and the return of capital components.
-Contributors would then be compensated for all capital costs - provided their contribution was intended to reduce prices in this manner.
+The Authority's analysis indicates that, unless the rebate includes both the return on and return of capital, contributors would not be fully compensated for all capital costs, - provided their contribution was intended to reduce prices in this manner.

 The Authority notes Comalco's concerns that some past payments have not been recognised.
 However, the absence of relevant information or written agreements means that the nature of these payments and their purpose is unclear.
-The Authority is therefore unable to recognise them as capital contributions for pricing purposes.
+The Authority is, therefore, unable to recognise them as capital contributions for pricing purposes.

-In relation to other specific issues raised in submissions:
+In relation to other specific issues raised in submissions on the Authority's Issues Paper:

-- GAWB's description of a 'physical' basis for the treatment of contributed assets more closely aligns with the Authority's proposed approach, than GAWB's description of a 'financial' approach.
-The former is more closely related to cost reflectivity; - in relation to tax implications, the Authority considers it consistent that, where the capital contribution attracts a tax liability to GAWB, the net cost should be recovered in the relevant customer's prices; and - with respect to CSC's 'third party access' comments, the Authority previously recognised that some of CSC's treated water distribution assets were being used to service GAWB's customers in the northern industrial area.
+• GAWB's description of a 'physical' basis for the treatment of contributed assets more closely aligns with the Authority's proposed approach, than GAWB's description of a 'financial' approach.
+The former is more closely related to cost reflectivity;

+- in relation to tax implications, the Authority considers it consistent that, where the capital contribution attracts a tax liability to GAWB, the net cost should be recovered in the relevant customer's prices; and - with respect to CSC's 'third party access' comments, the Authority previously recognised that some of CSC's treated water distribution assets were being used to service GAWB's customers in the northern industrial area.
 The costs attributed to these assets were included in maximum prices on the basis that ownership of the assets would be rationalised and that the assets were to be sold to GAWB.
 This has not yet occurred.

 The Authority considers that, until such a transfer is achieved, GAWB should provide a rebate to CSC equivalent to the capital charges for the relevant assets.
 Any such arrangements between CSC and GAWB were and remain a contractual matter for negotiation between the two parties.

 The Authority also proposes that, where agreements in regard to capital contributions are renegotiated between GAWB and customers, this would be treated as a commercial arrangement and would be recognised for pricing purposes.
+GAWB's proposal to limit the use of customer capital contributions in future is a commercial decision.